MMMZZZZ/Syntherrupter/Documentation/Wiki/Custom MIDI Commands.md

 If you are a regular user, you only need to know the following three things:
 1. Sysex are MIDI messages that allow manufacturers and people like me to completely control their devices over MIDI.
 This allows f.ex. to embed the entire device setup into a MIDI file and thus "hands free" operation.
 2. **The only practical way to use this extremely powerful and useful feature is a tool called [Syfoh](https://github.com/MMMZZZZ/Syfoh#readme)**.
 It allows you to control Syntherrupter with simple sentences like *set ontime for coil 1 and mode simple to 100*.
 You can just write all your commands into a text file and Syfoh will apply them with one click.
 3. Once you figured out Syfoh, this page only serves you as a reference which commands exist and what they do.
-Syfoh contains a list of the commands, too, but the actual documentation of them lives here, [further down the page](#syntherrupters-sysex-commands-version-1-draft).
-Note: the documentation (especially the [Conventions](#conventions) section) below contains more info than you need, but most of it is highly relevant for you, too.
-F.ex. you can ignore that float commands all have a command number >= `0x2000` but you should know what the [NF] tag means, or how ranges work with floats, etc.
+Syfoh contains a list of the commands, too, but the actual documentation of them lives here, [further down the page](#syntherrupters-sysex-commands).
+Note: the documentation below contains more info than you need, but most of it is highly relevant for you, too (especially the [Conventions](#conventions) section).
+F.ex. you can ignore that float commands all have a command number >= `0x2000` but you should know what the [EE] tag means, or how ranges work with floats, etc.

 From now on the documentation goes into all the technical details that'd be required to write your own compatible program.